rschumm/pm4quarkus/README.md

 This is a «HelloWorld» Blueprint Project based on [Quarkus](https://quarkus.io) used as a demonstration for PM4 at zhaw.
 We use it here just because the author likes Quarkus 😉

-It just shows a list of PM4 Project Proposals stored in a PostgreSQL Database.
+The App just shows a list of PM4 Project Proposals stored in a PostgreSQL Database.

 Quarkus is an Open Source Java Framework for Cloud Native Applications sponsored by RedHat, which is designed to be fast, small and easy to use.
 It is a set of opinionated open source libraries and tools that are designed to work together.
+One of the additional key features is the ability to compile Java applications to native executables using [GraalVM](https://www.graalvm.org) - which is not used in this Project.

 ## run DEV locally